coreos/docs/running-coreos/bare-metal/booting-with-ipxe/index.md

 ### Setting up the Boot Script

 iPXE downloads a boot script from a publicly available URL.
-You will need to host this URL somewhere public and replace the example ssh key with your own.
+You will need to host this URL somewhere public and replace the example SSH key with your own.

 ```
 #!ipxe